slerman12/UnifiedML/README.md

 [comment]: <> (For GPU support, you may have to [pip install Pytorch]&#40;&#41; depending on your CUDA version.)

 [comment]: <> (> CUDA 11.6 example: `pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu116`  )
-> :grey_exclamation: Depending on your CUDA version, you may need to install Pytorch with CUDA via pip from [pytorch.org/get-started](https://pytorch.org/get-started/locally/)
->
-> For example, for CUDA 11.6:
-> ```console
-> pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu116
-> ```

 [comment]: <> (:tada:)